1 minute read

 /root/.acme.sh/acme.sh --issue -d <nas sub-domain> --dns dns_cf

-acme.sh will save your token and IDs on the disk for renewal purpose.
+acme.sh will store your token and IDs on disk for future renewals.

-The last step is to deploy your certificate to TrueNAS using its API so let’s create an API Key from your web UI.
-Then deploy your certificate:
+The final step involves deploying your certificate to TrueNAS using its API.
+Start by creating an API Key from your web UI.
+Subsequently, deploy your certificate with the following commands:

 setenv DEPLOY_TRUENAS_APIKEY <TrueNAS API key>